Peacodove-Pty-Ltd/HomeSchoolAPI/README.md

 After making neccesary changes to the project in your own branch, `commit`, `push` and `create a pull request` on github

 ## Contribute
-Please refer to the contributing.md file for information about how to get involved.
 We welcome issues, questions, and pull requests.

 ## Maintainers
 - [Enock Kasaadha](https://github.com/EKaxada)